bhoptee/trueman-chiro/src/pages/index.md

         primary: false
   - type: section_features
     background: gray
-    subtitle: The Vantage Clinic is closed from 20th Dec - 4th Jan, reopening on Monday 5th Jan.
-Online booking is available for the New Year.
-Merry Christmas & a happy New Year from the The Vantage Clinic.
+    subtitle: "The Vantage Clinic is closed from 20th Dec - 4th Jan, reopening on Monday 5th Jan.
+Online booking is available for the New Year. "
     features:
       - type: feature_item
-        image: /images/3049.jpg
+        image: /images/christmas-tree-decorated-with-ornaments-public-space.jpg
+        content: Merry Christmas & a happy New Year from the The Vantage Clinic.
   - type: section_features
     title: ""
     section_id: ""